shunchan0677/deepware/README.md

 docker images
 ```

-If the installation is successed, the response is ...
+If the installation is successed, the response is like this.

 ```bash
 REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE